-A new way of treating patients with chronic pain, the Opioid Alternative Pilot Program (OAPP) will give the people of Illinois more options with medical marijuana.
+A new way of treating patients with chronic pain, the Opioid Alternative Pilot Program (OAPP) will give the people of Illinois more options.
 Here are some details of this groundbreaking new project:

 To qualify, you must:

-If you have these three qualifications, you can get your medical cannabis card.
+If you have these three qualifications, you can get your IL medical card.